-One step onto the white sandy beach and it’s easy to see why Grand Anse has the reputation of being one of the top 10 beaches in the world.
+One step onto the white sandy beach and it’s easy to see why Grand Anse has the reputation of being one of the best beaches in Grenada, and the world!
 Caribbean blue waters lap on the beach, with coconut palms dotted on its shoreline, it definitely looks like something out of an advertisement.
 Grand Anse is actually the longest beach on the island, but is still easy enough to walk the entire length.
 There are lots of restaurants, bars, and resorts along the beach, which makes it one of the more crowded beaches.
 When a cruise ship is in town - expect to see tons of beach chairs and umbrellas set up with most of the ship lounging with their umbrella drinks.
 It’s definitely the most popular, most accessible, and one of the prettiest beaches for sure.
 Don’t believe me?
 Check out some pics - they’re sure to blow your socks off!

 Mourne Rouge Beach (BBC Beach)